 - We helped pass a state law setting a minimum age, for marriage, in Louisiana.

-- We have a restoration home, in SWLA, that can house up to 4 women
+- We had a restoration home, in SWLA, that helped 12 women.

 Given intel to local law enforcement that has led to a raid on a local house brothel and on a national child trafficking sting.

 We've been able to speak to groups of social workers, law students, hotel managers, politicians and tens of thousands people all over the nation.
 We have set up awareness tables at flea markets, churches, fall festivals, professional plays and at many more events.
 We have an annual human trafficking seminar in Lake Charles.

 We have passed out tens of thousands of cards with the National Human Trafficking Hotline and thousands of pamphlets with more information on trafficking.